Benefits of open access book publishing for early career researchers

 If you are looking to establish yourself as an early career researcher, do not be put off by misinformation about open access publishing.
 Myths, such as open access books being of poor quality, are gradually being dispelled thanks to the increased production of high-quality open access books and the growing number of funders who mandate open access for books.
 In some cases, early career researchers have become early-adopters of open access, as they seek to connect with relevant communities and stakeholders.

 When considering a potential publisher, you should enquire about quality assurance, peer review procedures, editorial guidance and the degree of copy-editing, marketing and promotion support which you will receive.
-You should also be aware that open access publishing has become increasingly commercialised (See How to choose a publisher for your open access book).
+You should also be aware that open access publishing has become increasingly commercialised (See How to find open access publishers).

 Please note that some publishers do not deliver the rigour of academic scrutiny expected of scholarly publishing nor provide appropriate standards of service, which may limit the visibility of your publication.
 This is sometimes referred to as ‘’Predatory publishing’’, seeking to take advantage of your receptivity to open access (Berger, 2017), and, under the auspices of “public value”, may mislead you into publishing material in bogus outlets (Holmwood, 2018).